datumorphism/datumorphism.github.io/_wiki/machine-learning/tree-based/decision-tree.md

 ## Overfitting

-Fully grown trees will most likely to overfit the data.
-Besides, fully grown trees grow exponentially as the number of features grow.
+Fully grown trees will most likely to overfit the data since they always try to grow pure leafs.
+Besides, fully grown trees grow exponentially as the number of features grow which requires a lot of computation resources.

 Applying the Occam's razor, we prefer smaller trees as long as the trees can explain the data well.
 {: .notes--warning}

 To achieve this, we will either have to limit how the trees grow during training, or pruning the trees after the trees are built.

+Pruning of a tree is achieved by replacing subtrees at a node with a leaf if some certain conditions based on cost estimations.

 ## Remarks